TryEdge/zabgraphs/README.md

+# Announcement:

+I'm suspending the development of my add-ons due the change new Zabbix 5.x to MVC.
+The new structure demands a large rewrite of code, which i can't do at moment.

+Estou suspendendo o desenvolvimento dos meus complementos devido à mudança do novo Zabbix 5.x para o desenvolvimento MVC.
+A nova estrutura exige uma grande reescrita de código, o que não posso fazer no momento.

 # ZabGraphs
 > Based on [Graphtrees](https://share.zabbix.com/zabbix-tools-and-utilities/web-addons/graphtree-for-zabbix) for Zabbix, permits easy access to all graphs of a host, hosts or host group.